ttruty/ttruty.github.io/projects/_posts/2019-08-07-Brain-Game-Dev.md

 image: assets/img/braingame/bmbg1.png
 # This description is used to preview the page on search engines, social media, etc.
 description: >
     A sample brain game made with Unity.
 This is a WebGL build that is deployed to the web and this site.
-Simple control and navigation to demostrate a grasp of Unity and controls.
+Simple control and navigation to demonstrate a grasp of Unity and controls.

 # (Optional) Link to an image that represents your blog post.